urcm/Python-Photoshop-Google-Playstore-Screenshot-FeatureGraphic-Translation-Exporter/README.md

-# Python and Photoshop - Google Playstore Screenshot and Feature Graphic Translation Exporter
+# Google Playstore Screenshot and Feature Graphic Translation Exporter

 With this script, you can automatically translate the texts of Screenshots and Feature Graphics you have created for Google Playstore into other world languages without opening .psd files with Adobe Photoshop.